LeeTP03/vuetuber/README.md

 Backend data update services are hosted on own device.
 MongoDB is in a Docker Container.

-This is a fan project made in free time just for fun!
+This is a solo fan project made in free time just for fun!
 Massive inspiration from [Holodex](https://www.holodex.net) check them out!